Logo

 1. Choose the Right Foster Cat

-Not every cat is suited for a household with young children.
-When working with a shelter or rescue organization, be upfront about your family dynamic so they can match you with a cat that will thrive in your home.
+Not every cat is suited for a household with young children!
+When working with a shelter or rescue organization, be upfront about your home dynamics so they can match you with a cat that will thrive in your care.

 Ask About Temperament: Look for a cat that is calm, patient, and adaptable to noise and activity.
 Some adult cats or cats with prior experience around children may be a better fit than kittens.